17 players Manchester United missed out on – and who they signed instead

-Manchester United have made some notable signings en route to a record number of Premier League titles, but there were still a few who got away.
+Manchester United’s transfer business may have helped propel the club to a record number of Premier League titles, but there has still been a number of players that got away.

 Alex Ferguson’s pursuit of Alan Shearer was no secret, and after missing out on the England striker to Blackburn Rovers he continued to keep tabs on him going into the summer of 1996.